marnovo/macOS-controller-binder/README.md

  - Downloading and sharing input presets for different applications.
  - Modern OS X features like resume and automatic termination.

-Enjoyable is free software written by Joe Wreschnig and is based on the Enjoy codebase written by [Yifeng Huang](http://nongraphical.com) and [Sam McCall](http://abstractable.net/enjoy/).
-Further changes and improvements made now by [Marcelo Novaes](http://mnovaes.com).

 ## How to Use

 To start, just press a button on your joystick or gamepad, then press